 - Internal Quality Control: The Bank's internal Quality Control Group reviews all originated and non-originated commercial and residential mortgage loan files for compliance with the Bank's policies and procedures in the areas of origination, underwriting, processing, servicing, and legal settlement.
+Some elements of the residential mortgage loan quality control process are conducted by a third party under this group's supervision.
 Issues are addressed at the working level immediately and reviewed with the Chief Executive Officer, the President, and legal counsel on a quarterly basis. - Independent Loan Review: The Bank has also retained an independent third-party to conduct ongoing loan review and credit risk rating.
 Commercial real estate loans are assigned an initial risk rating by the Bank at origination.
 Subsequently, the Bank has a quality control program in place.
 Quarterly, all new commercial, construction and residential loan relationships with outstanding balances or commitments of \$500,000 or more are reviewed and assigned a risk rating.
 On a rolling quarterly basis, an in-depth review is performed on all commercial real estate relationships (and related residential loans) with exposure in excess of \$850,000 and all the loans on the Bank's Watch List.
 Commercial real estate relationships (and related residential loans) with exposure between \$500,000 and \$850,000 are reviewed at least annually.
 Watch List loans are those loans that are more than two payments past due at the end of the quarter, loans for which the borrowing entity or sponsor has filed bankruptcy, loans rated four or higher in a previous review, impaired loans, TDRs, and loans past contractual maturity.
 Results of the independent loan review are reported to the Bank's Audit Committee on a quarterly basis and become the mechanism for monitoring the overall credit quality of the portfolio. - Stress Testing: The Bank conducts scenario analysis for the entire loan portfolio every quarter using a third-party probability of default/loss given default model.
-This model incorporates instrument level data from the Bank's loan portfolio and allows the Bank to project loan and portfolio performance using base case scenarios, as well as scenarios based on the Federal Reserve's Dodd Frank Act Stress Testing (DFAST) program.
-The Bank also uses proprietary third-party scenarios.
-The results from this review are reported to the Bank's Board of Directors on a quarterly basis.
+This model incorporates instrument level data from the Bank's loan portfolio and allows the Bank to project loan and portfolio performance using base case scenarios, as well as scenarios based on the Federal Reserve's Dodd-Frank Act Stress Testing (DFAST) program.
+The results from this review are reported to the Bank's Board of Directors on a quarterly basis as part of the Bank's consolidated Enterprise Stress Testing program.